Kamal 2: Proxy Changes

 In Kamal 1, we used Traefik to enable gapless deployments.

-For version 2, we are using kamal-proxy, a custom proxy called built specifically for Kamal.
+For version 2, we are using kamal-proxy, a custom proxy built specifically for Kamal.

 Why we are dropping Traefik